“Nobody can go back and start a new beginning, but anyone can start today and make a new ending.”

 Write down your answers every evening in a journal made out of paper or on your computer/smart phone.

-A nice extra benefit of writing it down is that after a few weeks you can read through all the answers to get a good self-esteem boost and change in perspective on days when you may need it the most.
+A nice extra benefit of writing it down is that after a few weeks you can read through all the answers to stay positive and get a good self-esteem boost and change in perspective on days when you may need it the most.

 5. Do the right thing.